Longeing consists of different exercises. The end result of performing these longeing exercises is a well-moving horse prepared for riding.

 1. Lateral bending

-The horse on the circle must bend evenly in its spine.
+The horse on the circle must bend evenly in its body.
 When the horse has found the proper lateral bending, the circle will be perfectly round.

 2. Stepping under